thosgood/this-weeks-finds/markdown/101-151/week123.md

 information about the metric in Ashtekar's formulation to general relativity.

-Moving on to matters n-categorical, we have:
+Moving on to matters $n$-categorical, we have:

 8) Andre Hirschowitz, Carlos Simpson, Descente pour les n-champs (Descent for n-stacks), approximately 240 pages, in French, preprint